RESIDENCE LIFE AND DINING

 Guests in Residential Areas

-Due to social distancing guidelines and best practices mitigate the spread of COVID-19, there are regulations in place for fall 2020 with regard to guests in on-campus residential areas.
+Due to social distancing guidelines and best practices to mitigate the spread of COVID-19, there are regulations in place in regard to guests in on-campus residential areas.
 All visitors (parents, siblings, etc.) must be registered online using the Mercyhurst Visitor Screening Form.
 All guests to campus must wear a mask or facial covering and practice social distancing by remaining six feet from others.

 In Baldwin, McAuley, Warde and Ryan Halls, no outside guests are permitted in personal residential areas.
 This includes commuter students, off-campus students, visitors and guests.
 Guests are permitted in lobby areas.
 Residents of these buildings may have no more than one on-campus student guest per resident from the same residence in their room at any time; social distancing should be practiced.
 Students residing in on-campus apartment and townhouse areas are permitted one guest per resident, averaging no more than six persons at one time based on occupancy.
 (It is recommended that all non-roommate interactions take place in a lobby or outdoor area where social distancing can be more easily practiced.)